anarantos-lovers/the_spectra_project/README.md

 This script summarizes scaffold-level Top-1 failure counts, Top-1 failure rates, Top-5 failure rates, and typical failed cases.
 It is used for the scaffold-level failure analyses reported in the Supporting Information.

-Mapping between paper sections and code
+11.Mapping between paper sections and code

 Main paper
 preprocessing and filtering